ganesansays/learningintuition.github.io/DiscriminantAnalysis.md

 ## Conclusion
 Though linear discriminant analysis has quite strigient prerequisites than logistic regression, it has a wide applicability in classification problems and out performs logistic regression.
 It has better explainatory power than logistic regression.

 If you have reached thus far, you should have liked the posts!
-Please do mail me your feedback, until I add inline comment to the page.
+Please do mail me your feedback at ganesansays@gmail.com, until I add inline comment to the page.